tiltedphoques/CyberpunkMP/code/server/admin/README.md

 - dashboard with widgets from plugins (move/resize widgets).
 - list of plugins (only implementing widgets for now).
 - automatically load widget when implemented by a plugin.
+- hot reload widget per plugin, when changed, in development mode only.

 ## Stack
 - [react](https://react.dev/learn) (library)